System theory and orthogonal multi-wavelets: Introduction and notation

 The entries in the first column of $F$ are usually called the polyphase components of $p(z)$.
 The QMF-condition states that

 and, equivalently, the UEP-conditions are

 To use classical results from the theory of linear systems, we look at $F$ in \eqref{def:F} as a holomorphic function on the unit disk

 The QMF-condition \eqref{def:QMF} and the maximum principle imply that $F(\xi)$ is contractive for any $\xi \in \D$.
-Such holomorphic functions, by the von Neumann inequality \cite{vonNeumann} and by Agler \cite{Agler}, belong to the Schur-Agler class, i.e. are of the form
+Such matrix valued inner functions can be interpreted as transfer functions of conservative linear control systems; specifically it means that the representation